rafael0rueda/MessageGenerator/README.md

 # Message Generator

-This program log a ramdon messages whit a chinese zodiac sign, a personality traid and a lucky color.
+This program log a ramdon messages with a chinese zodiac sign, a personality traid and a lucky color.

 ## Technologies